ipinfo/csharp/README.md

 ### Bogon filtering

-It is suggested to check whether the ip is a bogon or not. `Bogon` property of `IPResponse` object can be used to check if ip address is a bogon.
+The `Bogon` property of the `IPResponse` object can be used to check if an IP address is a bogon.

 ```csharp
 // namespace